Women Deacons in the First Millennium of the Church

 In case you missed it, September 3rd is St. Phoebe’s Feast Day.
 I’m guessing that you missed it.
 I’m also guessing that you may well be wondering this: Who, exactly, is Phoebe?
 And why is she considered so important that she’s given a Feast Day?
 More…

 On October 10, Rochester Bishop Salvatore Matano opened the diocesan phases of the worldwide synod called by Pope Francis.
 The synod will move from a diocesan phase to a continental phase, and finally to the universal phase in Rome in early 2023.

 Now you have a chance to share your thoughts.
-Please bring your love and your hopes to these consultations to be held at Mary Magdalene Church, 1008 East Main Street, East Rochester.
-There are three sessions, each from 6:30 to 8:30 pm, on Jan 6, Feb 3 and March 3 where you will be heard and your input will be respected as together we intend to fill in the diocesan form and also get it to the Pope.
-This Synod consultation is not sponsored by Mary Magdalene Church, the church where it will be held.
+Please bring your love and your hopes to these consultations to be held by Zoom presented by Don’t Throw in the Towel.
+Two remaining sessions are scheduled from 6:30 to 8:30 pm, on Feb 3 and March 3 where you will be heard and your input will be respected as together we intend to fill in the diocesan form and also get it to the Pope.
+To register for either or both sessions, email dontthrowinthetowel@

 You want Jesus’ church to more closely follow Jesus’ words and ways.
 Here is a great opportunity to be heard as if you were at the council of Jerusalem, an early synodal experience.
 Religious orders discern together in a synodal way of listening with respect to one another.
 Some of your small faith sharing groups may have been synodal experiences.